moldeo/moldeojs/README.md

 # MoldeoJS
 Javascript Moldeo Platform

 Moldeo is an Open Source platform for making interactive projects.
 MoldeoJS is it's lighter version, to be used in web browsers.

 # Features in MoldeoJS
-- Export projects recorded from your screen.
-- Access different webcams and display simultaneously.
-- Parcticles system rendered in real time using Euler algorithm.
-- Multiple Audiovisual processes in a same canvas.
+- Modularity, each layer/effect as a plugin based class
+- Full scripting capabilities: you can access full core functions from any scripts.
+- 3D/Shaders capabilities based on Three.js
+- Processing as a plugin ( experimental ) : using p5.js
+- Machine learning ready: with ml5.js.
+- Export screenshots, video ready using html2canvas, and html5 basics.

+# Future features in MoldeoJS
+- Shader edition on the fly
+-

 # IMPORTANT: Angular versions fixes

+## ngx-bootstrap
+### upgraded bootstrap 4.6

 ## Angular 9.0:
 ### tsconfig.json add files and include sections: